-- The camera stores pictures on Secure Digital (SD), SDHC, and SDXC memory cards (available separately;

-160). - Memory cards may be hot after use.
-Observe due caution when removing memory cards from the camera. - Do not remove memory cards from the camera, turn the camera off, or remove or disconnect the power source during formatting or while data are being recorded, deleted, or copied to a computer.
+- \bullet The camera stores pictures on Secure Digital (SD) memory cards (available separately; $\mbox{\ \ \square\ }$ 165). - Memory cards may be hot after use.
+Observe due caution when removing memory cards from the camera. - Turn the power off before inserting or removing memory cards.
+Do not remove memory cards from the camera, turn the camera off, or remove or disconnect the power source during formatting or while data are being recorded, deleted, or copied to a computer.
 Failure to observe these precautions could result in loss of data or in damage to the camera or card. - Do not touch the card terminals with your fingers or metal objects. - Do not bend, drop, or subject to strong physical shocks. - Do not apply force to the card casing.
 Failure to observe this precaution could damage the card. - Do not expose to water, heat, high levels of humidity, or direct sunlight.